Arrow007/WDN/src/pages/course-issues/returnto.md

 ```

 Keep in mind that this is less secure and you shouldn't do this if you are making a real project.

+If you would like to learn how to make it more secure, you can watch this video: https://www.youtube.com/watch?v=i0q8YCCffoM